 Children and adults with Asperger’s also tend to have rigid routines and dislike change.
 For instance, children may be very particular about how they eat.

 These individuals work hard throughout their lives to better understand the confusing social world around them.
 It is also critical that others try to understand this syndrome.
 Knowledge and understanding can help bridge the gap between individuals with Asperger’s and those who interact with them.
 This key link can aid in the development of critical and meaningful relationships.
 For this reason, the availability of high quality Asperger’s testing and treatment for children and adults can benefit everyone in society.
+Our Asperger’s testing in New York can make all the difference.

 Positive Characteristics of Aspergers